Before you can apply to explore or mine for placer gold, you must get a claim. This gives you the exclusive right to minerals in the claim’s area.

 You can stake claims for another person or for a company if you have a power of attorney to do so.
-Each power of attorney allows you to stake up to 3 claims per year for up to 2 people a year.
+Each power of attorney allows you to stake up to 3 claims for up to 2 people any year the power of attorney is in force.
 Register your power of attorney with the district Mining Recorder’s Office before you stake.

 Choosing a claim location